shenzhoudance/yellowpaper/evm.rst

 ---------------------

 0x08    ADDMOD
 	Modulo addition operation.
 	All intermediate calculations of this operation are not subject to the 2^256 modulo.
+	Pops three word(32byte) elements from the stack

 	Input Args
 		* value1 - first value